aws-containers/eks-app-mesh-polyglot-demo/README.md

 ![fronteend](workshop/images/addproducts.png)

-## Polyglot Microservices in App Mesh and EKS plus Fargate
+## 2. Workshop on Polyglot Microservices in App Mesh and EKS plus Fargate

 In this tutorial, we’ll walk you through the following, which are popular App Mesh use cases using the example of below Product Catalog Application deployment.
 For complete documentation checkout [Service Mesh using App Mesh](https://www.eksworkshop.com/advanced/330_servicemesh_using_appmesh/)